More often than not, motorcycle accidents are caused by inattentive motorists.

 What Is the Statute of Limitations for Motorcycle Accident Claims in Connecticut?

 The statute of limitations is the time limit for bringing a legal claim.
-As with all personal injury actions in Connecticut, plaintiffs must bring motorcycle accident claims within two years (see Connecticut General Statutes § 52-584).
-There are limited exceptions to this rule, so get started on your motorcycle accident case as soon as possible.
+As with all types of personal injury actions in Connecticut, motorcycle accident claims must be brought within 2 years (see Connecticut General Statutes § 52-584).
+There are limited exceptions to this rule, so it is in your best interest to get started on your motorcycle accident case as soon as possible.

-If you fail to file a lawsuit before the statute of limitations expires, you cannot recover compensation for your injuries.
-You do not want to bear the immense losses associated with a motorcycle accident when someone else is responsible.
+If you fail to file a lawsuit before the statute of limitations expires, you will not be able to recover compensation for your injuries.
+The losses associated with a motorcycle accident can be immense and you do not want to have to bear them on your own when someone else is responsible.

 A lawsuit does not always need to be filed to recover compensation for a motorcycle accident.
 Often, these claims are resolved by settlement before entering the courts and without having to go to trial.
-However, file a lawsuit on time if you must sue.
+However, it is crucial to be aware of the statute of limitations and ensure that a lawsuit is filed on time if it becomes necessary to sue.

 Contact a Connecticut Motorcycle Accident Attorney Today.